zrmyers/OpenGL-Tutorial/README.md

 In order to link the SDL2 library, follow this tutorial: http://headerphile.com/sdl2/sdl2-part-0-setting-up-visual-studio-for-sdl2/

-I placed the x86 and x64 libraries in their respective system folders, system32 and sysWow
+I placed the x86 and x64 dynamically linked libraries in their respective system folders, C:\\Windows\system32 and C:\\Windows\sysWOW64.